realpython/python-guide/docs/dev/env.rst

 dilemma, and keeps your global site-packages directory clean and manageable.

 `virtualenv <http://www.virtualenv.org/en/latest/index.html>`_ creates
-a folder which contains all the necessary executables to contain the packages that a Python project would need.
-An example workflow is given.
+a folder which contains all the necessary executables to use the packages that a Python project would need.
+An example workflow is given below.

 Install virtualenv: